euougo/100-days-of-code/log.md

 **Today's Progress**: Today I've started to study Redux at FreeCodeCamp.

 **Thoughts**: I have a lot to improve, repeat is the key to don't feel "blocked".

+### Day 28: January 4, 2021

+**Today's Progress**: Today I've started to study React and Redux  at FreeCodeCamp.

+**Thoughts**: Today I have worked more than 4 hours on a React Video Course at FreeCodeCamp, before start this challenge my mind couldn't focuse on something like this.